christianwish/single-source/README.md

 I hope this small tool helps you decrease the complexity of state management in apps.

 If you worked with tools like **[redux](https://redux.js.org/)** you probably won't replace it with single-source.
-There are no performance tests for single-source yet and there is a lot more to check before this is a ready-to-use tool (_pssssssst ... i already use it in private projects!_).
+There are no performance tests for single-source yet.

 _Thanks for reading!_